 You can also use this regular inspection time to host quick daily safety meetings.
 Verify each team understands what the other teams will be working on and everyone is aware of safety hazards that may occur during the day.

-We hope that the above tips will help you create or improve the safety culture in your workplace, but this blog is no substitution for a construction safety course.
+We hope that the above tips will help you create or improve the safety culture in your workplace, but this blog is no substitution for a 10-Hour Construction Safety Course.
 After all, training is the first step in creating a successful culture of safety!